Poor Richard Club

 The Poor Richard Club was a private club in Philadelphia, Pennsylvania, whose members were mostly members of the advertising industry.
-The club bestowed an annual Gold Medal of Achievement to numerous celebrities, including several US Presidents.
+The club bestowed an annual Gold Medal of Achievement to several celebrities, including several U.S. Presidents.

 History

 The club was founded in 1906 with 75 members, just a year after a similar club opened in New York.
 The advertising industry was on a quest for more respectability, and the clubs were created as a way to promote and enforce ethical guidelines.
 Nevertheless, they functioned largely as places to nurture business, social, and political relationships.
+The first president was Thomas Martindale, a local grocer and importer.